-As a temporary accommodation in response to COVID-19, the GRE requirement will be waived for all applicants for the spring 2021, summer 2021, fall 2021, and spring 2022 semesters.
+As a temporary accommodation in response to COVID-19, the GRE requirement will be waived for all applicants for the fall 2021, spring 2022, and fall 2022 semesters.
 Students may continue to submit official GRE scores for consideration, but they will not be required to do so.
 GRE scores when provided, will continue to serve as just one of the many factors considered in our review of a student’s application.
 Please take into consideration that providing GRE scores can bolster your application if there are aspects of your application that you feel may be not as competitive as others.
 If you have any questions, please feel free to reach out to us and we can better assist you.

 *Please allow up to 72 hours after submitting your application for the GRE to be removed from the “To-Do” items on your MyStatus page.

 Is there a certain score needed on the GRE to be admitted?